Finding an Internship

 Your application will be read and evaluated by the WFCB Swift Endowment Committee.
 The WFCB committee will meet to discuss the applications and make award decisions based on multiple criteria, including a rubric that includes the following four prompts.
 Each prompt will be scored from 1-5.

-• To what extent would this experience help the student gain new knowledge and/or skills via experiential learning?
+• To what extent has the student clearly conveyed how this experience would help them gain new knowledge and/or skills via experiential learning?

-• To what extent would the experience help the student progress towards realizing their career goals?
+• To what extent has the student clearly described how this specific experience would help them advance their career goals?

 • Are the student’s proposed activities and their role within the broader effort clearly defined?